Does My Medicare Supplement Insurance Plan Cover My Spouse?

 How will my spouse receive health care?

 If your spouse is younger than you and isn’t yet eligible for Medicare, he or she will need some different kind of health insurance when you become eligible for Medicare.
 Other types of health-care could be an employer-sponsored group plan, or health insurance purchased through the Health Insurance Marketplace.
-When your spouse turns 65, he or she will then be eligible to enroll in Medicare Part A and B and then purchase a Medicare Supplement policy.
+When your spouse turns 65, he or she will then be eligible to enroll in Medicare Part A and B and then purchase a Medicare Supplement insurance plan.

 You and your spouse can purchase the same policy, or you may want different policies depending on your health-care needs.
-Keep in mind that not all Medicare Supplement policies cover the same benefits at the same levels.
-All Medicare Supplement plans (standardized in most states with lettered names: A, B, C, D, F, G, K, L, M, N) cover 100% of Medicare Part A coinsurance and hospital costs.
-All Medicare Supplement plans also cover at least 50% of Medicare Part B coinsurance, at least 50% of blood, and at least 50% of Part A hospice care coinsurance; some cover up to 100%.
-Some plans (C, D, F, G, M and N) offer foreign travel emergency benefits (80% of covered costs up to plan limits).
+Keep in mind that not all Medicare Supplement insurance plans cover the same benefits at the same levels.
+All Medicare Supplement insurance plans (standardized in most states with lettered names: A, B, C*, D, F*, G, K, L, M, N) cover 100% of Medicare Part A coinsurance and hospital costs.
+All Medicare Supplement insurance plans also cover at least 50% of Medicare Part B coinsurance, at least 50% of blood, and at least 50% of Part A hospice care coinsurance; some cover up to 100%.
+Some plans (C*, D, F*, G, M and N) offer foreign travel emergency benefits (80% of covered costs up to plan limits).
 If your spouse travels and you don’t, you may want different plans.
 As you shop, know that different insurance companies may charge different premiums for the same policy.
-If you compare prices among Medicare Supplement plans, you may find a cheaper policy with the same coverage from a different insurance company.
+If you compare prices among Medicare Supplement insurance plans, you may find a cheaper policy with the same coverage from a different insurance company.

-Start comparing Medicare Supplement plans coverage and prices that are available in your area by entering your zip code in the box on this page, and click Go.
+Start comparing Medicare Supplement insurance plans coverage and prices that are available in your area by entering your zip code in the box on this page, and click Go.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.